 Moving on Mondays is a great way to begin the week for children and us as adults too.
 It helps regulate our mood and motivation.
-Children learn about the benefits of moving and mood from us as an invested people in a child's world as we are the first and most important teachers.
+Children learn about the benefits of moving and mood from us as invested people in your child’s world as we are their first and most important teachers.

 According to Raising Children Network children aged 1-5 years should be physically active for at least 3 hours per day.
 Babies who are not moving yet should have approximately 30 minutes of tummy time per day, this can be spread out into small intervals over the day and helps develop their head, neck, core and back strength for crawling and later on walking.
 Children 5 years to adolescent should be active for one hour per day.